Tibetan Buddhism: 20th century

 In 1912, following the fall of the Qing Dynasty, Tibet became de facto independent under the 13th Dalai Lama government based in Lhasa, maintaining the current territory of what is now called the Tibetan Autonomous Region.

 During the Republic of China (1912–1949), the "Chinese Tantric Buddhist Revival Movement" (密教復興運動) took place, and important figures such as Nenghai (能海喇嘛, 1886–1967) and Master Fazun (法尊, 1902–1980) promoted Tibetan Buddhism and translated Tibetan works into Chinese.
-This movement was severely damaged during the cultural revolution, however.
+This movement was severely damaged during the Cultural Revolution, however.

 After the Battle of Chamdo, Tibet was annexed by China in 1950.
-In 1959 the 14th Dalai Lama and a great number of clergy fled the country, to settle in India and other neighbouring countries.
+In 1959 the 14th Dalai Lama and a great number of clergy and citizenry fled the country, to settle in India and other neighbouring countries.
 The events of the Cultural Revolution (1966–76) saw religion as one of the main political targets of the Chinese Communist Party, and most of the several thousand temples and monasteries in Tibet were destroyed, with many monks and lamas imprisoned.
 During this time, private religious expression, as well as Tibetan cultural traditions, were suppressed.
 Much of the Tibetan textual heritage and institutions were destroyed, and monks and nuns were forced to disrobe.

-Outside of Tibet, however, there was a renewed interest in Tibetan Buddhism in places such as Nepal and Bhutan.
+Outside of Tibet, however, there has been a renewed interest in Tibetan Buddhism in places such as Nepal and Bhutan.

 Meanwhile, the spread of Tibetan Buddhism in the Western world was accomplished by many of the refugee Tibetan Lamas who escaped Tibet, such as Akong Rinpoche and Chögyam Trungpa who in 1967 were founders of Kagyu Samye Ling the first Tibetan Buddhist Centre to be established in the West.

 After the liberalization policies in China during the 1980s, the religion began to recover with some temples and monasteries being reconstructed.
-Tibetan Buddhism is now an influential religion among Chinese people, and also in Taiwan.
+Tibetan Buddhism is now an influential religion in China, Taiwan, Hong Kong, and overseas Chinese communities.
 However, the Chinese government retains strict control over Tibetan Buddhist Institutions in the PRC.
 Quotas on the number of monks and nuns are maintained, and their activities are closely supervised.

 Within the Tibetan Autonomous Region, violence against Buddhists has been escalating since 2008.
 Widespread reports document the arrests and disappearances of nuns and monks, while the Chinese government classifies religious practices as "gang crime".
 Reports include the demolition of monasteries, forced disrobing, forced reeducation, and detentions of nuns and monks, especially those residing at Yarchen Gar's center, the most highly publicized.